se-edu/learningresources/contents/uix/accessibility.md

 To users with good vision, the design may look minimalist and clean.
 However, to someone suffering from cataract, the page looks like this.

 ![Blurry Tech Crunch page](accessibility/tc-blurred.png "Tech Crunch page to someone with cataract") It gets difficult to read the news snippets because of the poor color contrast (grey on white).
 On the other hand, the black colored texts are still legible.
-Thus, we should maintain good contrast ratio in our websites for ease of reading.
+Thus, we should maintain good color contrast ratio in our websites for ease of reading.

 ##### :fas-thumbs-up: Best practice: Use `alt` attribute for images